ankushgupta05/Software-E-For-Placement/JavaScript/Readme2.md

 👉 Do you want me to continue with 23, 24, 25 (your 25 is missing) and 27 in the same simple style?

+Got it 👍 I’ll keep them very simple but add a little more explanation so you can explain clearly in interviews.

+---

+23. How Can You Clone an Object in JavaScript?

+Cloning means making a copy of an object.

+If we change the copy, the original should not change.

+Ways:

+Shallow copy (copies only top level):

+let obj = {a: 1, b: 2};
+let clone1 = {...obj};
+let clone2 = Object.assign({}, obj);

+Deep copy (copies nested objects also):

+let deep = JSON.parse(JSON.stringify(obj));

+---

+24. What Are Arrow Functions in JavaScript?

+Arrow functions are a short form of functions.

+They make code smaller and easier to read.

+They do not have their own this, they use the parent this.

+👉 Example:

+let add = (a, b) => a + b;
+console.log(add(2,3)); // 5

+---

+25. Difference Between let, const, and var

+var → Old way, function-scoped, can re-declare and change.

+let → New way, block-scoped, can change value but not re-declare in same block.

+const → Block-scoped, value cannot change (constant).

+👉 Example:

+var x = 10;  // old, function scope
+let y = 20;  // block scope, can update
+const z = 30; // block scope, cannot update

+---

+26. What Are Promises in JavaScript?

+Promise is used to handle asynchronous work (something that takes time like API calls).

+It has 3 states:

+1. pending → work not finished yet.

+2. resolved → work finished successfully.

+3. rejected → work failed.

+👉 Example:

+let promise = new Promise((resolve, reject) => {
+  resolve("Success!");
+});

+promise.then(res => console.log(res)); // Success!

+---

+27. What Is a Generator Function?

+A special function that can pause with yield and resume later.

+Declared with function*.

+Useful for working step by step.

+👉 Example:

+function* numbers() {
+  yield 1;
+  yield 2;
+  yield 3;
+}
+let gen = numbers();
+console.log(gen.next().value); // 1
+console.log(gen.next().value); // 2

+---

+28. WeakMap and WeakSet in JavaScript

+WeakMap → Like Map, but keys must be objects.
+Values are garbage collected if object is not used anywhere else.

+WeakSet → Like Set, but it only stores objects (not strings or numbers).

+👉 Example:

+let wm = new WeakMap();
+let obj = {};
+wm.set(obj, "data");
+console.log(wm.get(obj)); // data

+let ws = new WeakSet();
+ws.add(obj);
+console.log(ws.has(obj)); // true

+---